Six Uses for Excess Rocket

 I have 8 rocket plants in the garden.
 Why so many ???
 The lettuce was slow to start and more seeds germinated than I expected.
 It sounds like alot to me too when I write it down!
-I do love Rocket though and would love to eat it every day for dinner but Mr Fresh, not so much, and not in the cooler Winter months.
+I do love Rocket though and would love to eat it every day for dinner but the family, not so much, and not in the cooler Winter months.

 Don’t rip it up to make room for new crops without giving these things a try.
 If you have put in the hard work to grow it, make sure you get to use it all.

-The salad above was made with roasted pumpkin, walnuts, avocado, and freshly picked beetroot from the garden and served with a simple balsamic and olive oil dressing is a gorgeous way to end the day, refuel and refresh.
+A salad that includes roasted pumpkin, walnuts, avocado, and freshly picked beetroot from the garden and served with a simple balsamic and olive oil dressing is a gorgeous way to end the day, refuel and refresh.

 Add Rocket once the pasta is cooked, prior to serving and then top with freshly shaved Parmesan cheese.
 It works well added to a simple pasta of garlic and prawns, or passata and prosciutto.